metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_block_pool_v1_manifest.md

 ### Required

 - `metadata` (Attributes) Data that helps uniquely identify this object.
 See https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#metadata for more details. (see [below for nested schema](#nestedatt--metadata))
-- `spec` (Attributes) NamedBlockPoolSpec allows a block pool to be created with a non-default name.
-This is more specific than the NamedPoolSpec so we get schema validation on the allowed pool names that can be specified. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) NamedBlockPoolSpec allows a block pool to be created with a non-default name.This is more specific than the NamedPoolSpec so we get schema validation on theallowed pool names that can be specified. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only